ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sayit/README.md

 ## Usage
 SayIt adapter cannot be used alone.
 It must be controlled from javascript adapter or from "vis" with specific widget.
-After creation of adapter instance you can find following objects:
+After creation of adapter instance, you can find the following objects:
 - `sayit.N.tts.text`: Phrase to be spoken.
 - `sayit.N.tts.volume`: volume which will be used by playing of the phrase.
-- `sayit.N.tts.playing`: true if text is now playing and false if not.
+- `sayit.N.tts.playing`: true if a text is now playing and false if not.
 Supported only for "windows" and "system" play mode.
-- `sayit.N.tts.cachetext`: Phrase to be cached, and then it can be used without internet.
+- `sayit.N.tts.cachetext`: Phrase to be cached, and then it can be used without an internet.
-   E.g. you can enter here manually "No internet" and if ping to google.com is negative, write  "No internet" to "tts.text" and it will be pronounced.
-Of course cache must be enabled.
+   E.g., you can enter here manually "No internet" and if ping to google.com is negative, write "No internet" to "tts.text" and it will be pronounced.
+Of course, cache must be enabled.

-State **tts.text** supports extended syntax, so the language/engine and volume can be defined together with text.
+State `tts.text` supports extended syntax, so the language/engine and volume can be defined together with text.
 It is used to enable multi-language text2speech engines.
-E.g. if adapter has engine "Google-english", it is possible with phrase ```de:Sag es``` to force using Google-Deutsch speech engine.
+E.g., if adapter has engine "Google-english", it is possible with phrase ```de:Sag es``` to force using Google-Deutsch speech engine.

 With ```ru;75;Погода хорошая``` we can force using russian language and volume 75%.

 You can specify the volume of announcement in percent from current or given volume (not from maximal).
-E.g. if command is ```de;75;Gutes Wetter```and "announce volume" is 50%, the announcement will be played with volume 38% from 100% possible.
+E.g., if command is ```de;75;Gutes Wetter```and "announce volume" is 50%, the announcement will be played with volume 38% from 100% possible.

 The system command to play the mp3 file can be specified too.
 If you leave it blank, the default settings will be used: windows - `cmdmp3.exe`, OSX - `/usr/bin/afplay`, linux - `mpg321` or `omxplayer` (recommended).

 To install omxplayer write ```sudo apt-get install omxplayer``` or write ```sudo apt-get install mpg321``` to install mpg321.

-**Note:** The default announce selection will be possible only after start of the instance.
+**Note:** The default announce selection will be possible only after the start of the instance.

 ### Priorities
-To immediately pronounce the text despite the queued texts you have 2 possibilities:
+To immediately pronounce the text despite the queued texts, you have 2 possibilities:
-- place "!" as a first character in text, so this text will be pronounced immediately after current one.
+- place "!" as a first character in text, so this text will be pronounced immediately after the current one.
 - write true into "tts.clearQueue" state and the queue will be cleared.
-After that you can write a new text into "tts.text", but all queued texts are thrown away.
+After that you can write a new text into `tts.text`, but all queued texts are thrown away.

 ### Engines
-Following values for engines are possible:
+The following values for engines are possible:

 #### Google
 - **en** - English